d1vanov/QEverCloud/docs/Migration_notes_4_to_5.md

 ### Enumerations registered in Qt's meta object system with Q_ENUM_NS macro

-Enumerations such as error codes in `EDAMErrorCode.h` were marked with [Q_ENUM_NS](https://doc.qt.io/qt-5/qobject.html#Q_ENUM_NS) macro in case build is done with Qt >= 5.8.
+Enumerations such as error codes in `EDAMErrorCode.h` were marked with [Q_ENUM_NS](https://doc.qt.io/qt-5/qobject.html#Q_ENUM_NS) macro if QEverCloud is built with Qt >= 5.8 and if the corresponding CMake option `BUILD_WITH_Q_NAMESPACE` is enabled (it is enabled by default).
+This macro adds some introspection capabilities for the bespoke enumerations.

+in case build is done with Qt >= 5.8.
 This macro adds some introspection capabilities through Qt's meta object system for these enumerations.

 ### Elements of Evernote types registered in Qt's meta object system with Q_PROPERTY and Q_GADGET macros